VejuneZem/vejune-zemaityte-site/content/authors/admin/_index.md

 #   icon_pack: ai
 #   link: media/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Dr. Vejune Zemaityte is a Senior Research Fellow in Cultural Data Analytics at the Baltic Film, Media and Arts School (BFM) in Tallinn University, Estonia working as part of the CUDAN Open Lab.
-Vejune uses data analysis and visualisation techniques to study global cultural and creative industries, focusing on cinema and gender.
-She is interested in the movement of cultural products through time and space.
-During her doctoral study at Deakin University in Australia performed as part of the international cross-university multidisciplinary Kinomatics Research Group Vejune analysed global film distribution trends using big data on theatrical screenings.
-In the postdoctoral phase at the CUDAN Open Lab, she continues with interdisciplinary, data-driven, and industry-facing work which focuses on content, origin, and gender diversity in global cinema.
-Vejune is currently a co-PI in a project “Gendered Analysis of the Luxembourgish Film Industry Network” performed in collaboration with the industry partner Fraen Am Bild – Women In Motion and a co-investigator in a project “Workforce Development and Diversity in Australian Cinematography” undertaken with the Australian Cinematographers Society.
-The two projects deal with gender inequality in film production sectors across different national industries using Social Network Analysis.
-Vejune is also a co-investigator in the project “The Public Value Chains of Cultural Open Data Solutions” performed in collaboration between Tallinn University and the Tallinn University of Technology, a research intervention into how Web 3.0 technologies could change how value is created and perceived in media and cultural industries.
+Dr Vejune Zemaityte is a Senior Research Fellow in Cultural Data Analytics at Tallinn University in Estonia working as part of the CUDAN Open Lab.
+She uses data analysis and visualisation techniques to study global creative industries.
+Vejune is interested in the circulation of cultural products through time and space, accessibility to diverse cultural content across geographic areas, and gender inequalities in cultural production.
+Her work is interdisciplinary, data-driven, and industry-facing, often performed in collaboration with external partners.